CSEA Proves “It’s NOT About the Kids”

 When volunteers began to help answer phones in the office and support the school librarian at Petaluma Junior High School, CSEA Local 212 president Loretta Kruusmagi immediately objected.

 Representing 350 clerical and janitorial staff in the Petaluma school district, Kruusmagi betrays not the least concern for the kids her union supposedly serves when she glowers: “As far as I’m concerned, they never should have started this thing.
-Noon-duty people [lunchtime and playground assistants]—those are instructional assistants.
+Noon-duty people —those are instructional assistants.
 We had all those positions.
 We don’t have them anymore, but those are our positions.
 Our stand is you can’t have volunteers, they can’t do our work.”

 Public Servants or Public Liars?